burevestnik-png/computer-science/README.md

-# computer-science
+# Computer science
-This repository contains different kinds of works by student of 1 course Kulinich Yaroslav from group P3113
+This repository contains different kinds of works in discipline computer science.
+All of them were made in the beginning of studying in university.